zetaprawira7/os212/links.md

 ## 🐹  Week 07

 18. [Synchronization](https://www.studytonight.com/operating-system/process-synchronization)<br>
 In this tutorial, we will be covering the concept of Process synchronization in an Operating System.
 Process Synchronization was introduced to handle problems that arose while multiple process executions.

-Process is categorized into two types on the basis of synchronization and these are given below:

-- Independent Process

-- Cooperative Process

 19. [Process Synchronization: Critical Section Problem in OS](https://www.guru99.com/process-synchronization.html)<br>
 Process Synchronization is the task of coordinating the execution of processes in a way that no two processes can have access to the same shared data and resources.